The Best Guide to Asphalt Patching

 What are the steps for effective asphalt patching?

 Good patching starts with a clean area and checking the damage.
 Then, you apply the patch the right way.
-Finally, keep it in good shape by checking and fixing it often.
+Lastly, keep it in good shape by checking and fixing it often.

 Which asphalt patching method should I choose?